 The FUSE program combines the work and theories of Relationship Development Intervention, Social Thinking, and Zones of Regulation to create a FUSEd approach for children with social challenges.
-The FUSE program supports the child in all areas of social functioning that are difficult for him/her, fostering a more positive successful everyday experience for the child.
-When a child enters the FUSE program, the child is assessed to better understand his/her strengths and weaknesses in relation to their social engagement, problem solving, flexibility, communication, collaboration and perspective taking.
+The FUSE program supports the child in all areas of social functioning they find difficult, fostering a more positive and successful everyday experience for the child.
+When a child enters the FUSE program, they are assessed to better understand strengths and weaknesses in relation to their social engagement, problem solving, flexibility, communication, collaboration, and perspective taking.
 The FUSE program uses a systematic series of objectives based on typical social development and the theories and results from the RDI and Social Thinking programs.
-The child begins their work with the FUSE team at the appropriate objective based on the assessment and is supported both in the office with parent child sessions, at home with a home based service provider, and then when ready, peer/dyad/group sessions with targeted objectives.
-The goal is to generalize these objectives with siblings and then friends in everyday life scenarios.
+The child begins working with the FUSE team at the appropriate objective and is supported in the office with parent/child sessions, at home with a home based service provider, and then with peer/dyad/group sessions with targeted objectives upon readiness.
+The goal is to generalize these objectives first with siblings and then friends in everyday life scenarios.

 Theories we are FUSEing

 Relationship Development Intervention (RDI)